AxadjonovOyatillo21/Bookshelf-API/README.md

 ## PATCH /books/{book_id}
 * ### General:
-    * You can use this endpoint to update the book
+    * Update a book:
+        * Update only "title"
+        * Update only "author"
+        * Update only "rating"
+        * Update all data
-    * You should enter of id off book in endpoint
+    * You should enter id of book in URL as url parameter
-    * Your should send Request with method PATCH should include JSON data
+    * Your should send Request with method PATCH including JSON data
-    * Or you request can be empty (if request body empty, the book will not be updated)
+    * Or your request can be empty (if request body empty, the book will not be updated)
-    * Then API responses JSON data which includes:
+    * API responses JSON data which includes:
     ```
         "id" - the id of updated book
         "success" - True